 |Adult: Specific area being watched||That specific area will be x-rayed in 6-12 months|

-I know of dental offices that take bitewings every year, no matter the patient or situation.
+I know dental offices that take bitewings every year, regardless of patient or situation.
 And that is just wrong.
-For someone who has no history of disease, or cavities, and no other indicator to take x-rays, they should not be taken.
+For someone who has no history of oral disease or cavities and no other indicator to take X-rays, they should not be taken every year.

 Get a second opinion

 Trust your gut and seek out advice from other professionals.
 If you tell your dental professional you want a second opinion, pay attention to their reaction.
-If it is something that you really need and is correct, they should be encouraging a second opinion.
+If it is something you need and is correct, they should encourage a second opinion.